 Teams can code directly into the online submission window but many will prefer to use an installed development environment and copy/paste their code across.
 All submissions must be made strictly within the time allowed however.

-Individual question submissions will be marked online instantly with feedback given regarding the number of test cases passed or failed although the test cases themselves will not be given^.
+Individual question submissions will be marked online instantly with feedback given regarding the number of test cases passed or failed although the test cases themselves are not shown.
 The overall results will not be available until after the competition closes when team pair scores will be combined.

 Invigilation / Supervision

 The supervising teacher will require no specialist knowledge but will invigilate to enforce the following basic rules.
-Further guidance will be sent to registered teachers together with the questions for secure storage which will be issued in February.
+Further guidance will be sent to registered teachers together with the questions for secure storage shortly before the competition opens.

 Round 2 Question Details